The Value Of Shared Experiences

 John De Hart

-Numerous studies have shown the clear link between meaningful relationships, social connectedness, happiness and long life yet so many of us continue to focus on ‘how many’ friends we have rather than the quality of our relationships and in any relationship, quality is of the utmost importance if the relationship is to have a positive impact on our life.
-So whilst shared experiences heighten an experience for us each as individuals, they also hold the key to developing these deeper more meaningful relationships.
+Numerous studies have shown the clear link between meaningful relationships, positive shared experiences, social connectedness, happiness and long life.
+Yet, so many of us continue to focus on how many friends we have rather than the quality of our relationships.
+In any relationship, quality is of the utmost importance if the relationship is to have a positive impact on our life.
+So whilst shared experiences heighten an experience for us each as individuals, they also hold the key to developing these is having a deeper, and more meaningful relationship.

-A shared experience allows us to truly feel our own and other’s emotions, to develop our ability for emotional empathy and to understand each other better.
-These connections then give our own lives a sense of meaning.
+A shared experience has a bountiful amount of psychological benefits.
+It allows us to truly feel our own and other’s emotions, to develop our ability for emotional empathy and to understand each other better.
+These connections then give our own lives a sense of meaning and community.
 Psychologists Mark Leary and Roy Baumeister explain this as our need to satisfy two conditions:

 Mutual care and a feeling of being valued

-Shared experiences create moments, no matter how small, of belonging, as well as offering opportunities to take our relationships to even greater levels of trust and intimacy.
-Even something as simple as a shared cup of tea during which a brief but meaningful conversation can take place creates the opportunity to deepen our understanding of each other and strengthen the meaning of a relationship, creating longer lasting bonds and helping us feel better connected to those around us.
+No matter how small, shared experiences create moments of belonging, as well as offering opportunities to take our relationships to even greater levels of trust and intimacy.
+Even something as simple as a shared cup of tea with a complete stranger during which a brief but meaningful conversation can take place creates the opportunity to deepen our understanding of each other and strengthen the meaning of a relationship, creating longer-lasting bonds and helping us feel better connected to those around us.

 The need for regular positive interaction

 As we discussed earlier, our intuitive response is to look for danger or trouble in any situation and whilst important for our survival as cavemen, today our negative bias can lead us down a path of unhappiness and resignation.
-An important step in building our resilience against this negativity is a bank of positive experiences that remind us of the possibility and opportunity around us.
-Meaningful relationships offer opportunity for regular moments of joy, pleasure, fun and content.
+An important step in building our resilience against this negativity is a bank of positive experiences that remind us of the possibility and opportunity around us, for example, spending the day with your loved ones watching your favourite sports team play.
+Meaningful relationships offer the opportunity for regular moments of joy, pleasure, fun and content.

 3. Broaden Your Sense of Purpose